Corbin Carroll Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Mets pitching staff ranks 12th in the league.
+- The Mets pitching staff ranks 12th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mets' 4.50 team ERA ranks 22nd across all MLB pitching staffs.
+- The Mets' 4.46 team ERA ranks 21st among all league pitching staffs.

-- In his most recent time out on Wednesday, the right-hander threw five innings against the Milwaukee Brewers, giving up two earned runs while surrendering five hits.
+- His most recent appearance came on Friday against the San Francisco Giants, when the right-hander tossed five innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.